 As the early pioneers gave away, newer, more fleshed-out platforms like Facebook, YouTube, and Twitter replaced them.
 To this day, new platforms are launching and becoming polarized every year.
 TikTok is the latest craze, particularly amongst younger people.

-Positive Impacts of Social Media:
+The Positive Effects of Social Media

 Maintain and Develop New Relationships